Rajamanikandan07/EDUCAST/README.md

 ## EDUCAST
   ## Overview
      EDUCAST is a project aimed at revolutionizing education through innovative technology solutions.
-It utilizes various frontend technologies such as
-     HTML, CSS, and JavaScript to create an interactive and engaging platform for students and educators.
-Additionally, it leverages Azure services including
-     Azure Static Web App, Azure Monitor, Azure Language, and Azure Bot Service to enhance functionality, performance, and security.
+     It utilizes various frontend technologies such as HTML, CSS, and JavaScript to create an interactive and engaging platform for students and educators.Additionally, it leverages Azure services including Azure Static Web App, Azure Monitor, Azure Language,and Azure Bot Service to enhance functionality, performance, and security.

 ## Team Collaboration
     1.Aravindan G (Frontend Developer): Responsible for implementing the frontend features using HTML, CSS, and JavaScript.
 Collaborates closely with other team members to ensure a seamless user experience.